 Organizations may opt to purchase small numbers of new, powerful servers -- in a scale-up strategy -- that allows a few servers to handle large workloads while consuming less energy.
 Alternatively, they can choose a scale-out approach that uses large numbers of less-powerful commodity machines, which allow for clustering and redundancy, and this architecture may be less expensive up front.

-Both of these server hardware strategies have their place, but today's need for scalable compute power at a moment's notice has replaced the traditional scale-up models for server hardware
+Both of these server hardware strategies have their place, but today's need for scalable compute power at a moment's notice has replaced the traditional scale-up models for server hardware architecture with scale-out models.
+In what follows, we'll dissect this shift and how it takes shape in the modern data center context.

 The pros and cons of scale-up and scale-out strategies